 Port of Humboldt Bay

-Eureka’s fishing fleet adds a colorful and authentic touch to scenic Humboldt Bay while providing shops and restaurants with the freshest and finest seafood available.
+Eureka’s fishing fleet adds a colorful and authentic touch to scenic Humboldt Bay while providing shops and restaurants with the freshest and most excellent seafood available.
 In town, you will find a full range of hotels and bed and breakfast if you plan on spending more than a day.

 Getting to Eureka